Henry Raeburn Dobson: Painting technique

 Raeburn used often cheaper materials, which he bought at the art shop of John Mathieson and at Aitkin Dott Galleries (in Fredrick Street) in Edinburgh.
 His canvas consisted mostly of industrial prepared thin linen, with a thin layer of grounding (singled primed), prepared by "Winsor and Newton Ltd., London" or by "Robertson & Co.
 Ltd., London".

 The canvasses were nailed onto the frames with small black head nails.

 Raeburn used industrial prepared but stable paint (Winton), which has kept its original colour.
 He always used bright and lively colours and used light impastos to represent fabrics.
 He was a master in painting hands (the most difficult part of a portrait).

 His varnish technique was far from good.
 It seems he varnished his paintings while they were still on the easel, instead of lying down.
 This made the varnish dripping down and be unevenly spread over the painting, resulting in areas of high reflection, followed by matt areas.
 However, the different patches in the reflection of the varnish also indicates that Raeburn did not only varnish his paintings vertically, but that in addition, he let his paintings dry for a too short while, before varnishing them.
 Because of the different drying times of oil paints, this meant that the varnish did not dry evenly (polymerisation).
 The varnish (Damart) seems in all paintings to be quite stable.

 Most of the portraits are still in a good state, although most of the canvasses were not properly stretched onto their frames (2004–2009).

 Work

 The work of Raeburn Dobson stretches over a period of about 60 years.
-He tried to make the British capital his home.

-However, Scotland was always closer to his heart.
-Eventually he returned to live and work in Edinburgh.

-There, although he tried to ignore the modernist movement of his time, he went his own way and became one of the leading portrait painters in the Scottish capital.

-His heyday was from the 1950 until early 1970.
-As a portrait painter, he was not only highly regarded by members of the aristocracy, but also by the clergy, scientists, writers, entertainers, physicians, the constabulary, and ordinary members of the general public.